phylaxsystems/credible-layer-starter/README.md

 Luckily, there are assertions in place that make sure the protocol maintains the invariant that user deposit balance must decrease according to the amount of eth withdrawn as well as not allowing the owner to transfer ownership to an arbitrary address.

 Go ahead and try to break the deployed protocol on `0xd296d45c0a56f3e3ea162796f29e525a668e3863` on the Phylax Sandbox.
+There's at least 50 (test)ETH and unlimited Phylax (test)tokens in the protocol, so do your best.

 Before running the transactions below, you should store, submit and activate the assertions as described above in the sections above.
 Make sure to add both the `PhyLockAssertion` and `OwnershipAssertion` assertions to the project and activate them, to protect against all the critical bugs in the protocol.